CENTITVC/Training/Firmware/README.md

 </p>

 > [!Note]
-> When an LED is turn on/off, it should be indicated in the UART.
+> When an LED is turned on/off, it should be indicated in the UART.

 ### LEDs follow the temperature
-In this mode, the LEDs should represent the ambient temperature based on a initial temperature.
+In this mode, the LEDs should represent the ambient temperature based on an initial temperature.
 - When the temperature is between -1ºC and +0.5ºC in comparison to the based temperature, the first LED should be on;
-- When the temperature is bellow the based temperature by 1ºC, all the LEDs should be off;
+- When the temperature is below the based temperature by 1ºC, all the LEDs should be off;
 - When the temperature is above the based temperature by 0.5ºC, 1ºC, and 1.5ºC the second green, orange, and red LEDs should be on, respectively.

 It is also possible to set a new base temperature by pressing the button.
 This will change the default temperature (24ºC) for a new base temperature.